 The Nam Ko Yai sub-catchment is covered by dense forests on the western and northern high steep-slopes.
-Within the undulating valley floor along Nam Ko Yai

-Fig. 3 a False color composite of Landsat 7 ETM + (R = 5,G = 4, B = 3) of the study area acquired on 5 January 2001 (before the debris flow and debris flood occurrence); and b false color composite of Landsat 7 ETM + (R = 5, G = 4,B=3) of the study area acquired on 21 November 2001 (after the occurrence) that show the distinctively changed features, especially in the main channels of Nam Ko Yai stream and its alluvial fan just below the canyon mouth stream in the central part of the sub-catchment, deforestation preceded agricultural usage.
-Erosion includes sheet and rill, mass movement, gullies and badlands, which are widespread across the sub-catchment area.
+Within the undulating valley floor along Nam Ko Yai stream in the central part of the sub-catchment, deforestation preceded agricultural usage.
+Erosion includes: sheet and rill, mass movement, gullies and badlands, that are widespread across the sub-catchment area.
 In the eastern extreme of the sub-catchment and on the alluvial fan, there are irrigated orchards and densely populated settlements.

 In this upper Pa Sak region, the average annual rainfall normally exceeds 1,000 mm.
 The climate is tropical, occasionally with tropical storms in the early and middle periods of rainy season (June-October).
-The tropical storm "Usa-ngi" that passed through during the first 2 weeks of August 2001 was blamed for the 8/11 tragedy.
+The tropical storm "Usa-ngi" that passed through during the first two weeks of August 2001 was blamed for the 8/11 tragedy.

-Evidence and factors affecting debris flow-flood processes in Nam Ko Yai sub-catchment unusual amount of rainfall.
+Evidence and factors affecting debris flowflood processes in Nam Ko Yai sub-catchment

+Factors affecting the 8/11 event included: landforms, slope gradient, underlying materials, land cover and unusual amount of rainfall.
 Evidence of the 8/11 occurrence were scar-scouring and depositional locations from the flow/flood.
 A key assumption is that the potential (occurrence possibility) of the debris flow-flood processes is the same as the actual frequency of those processes.